-In the US, all documents to be submitted in the academic institutions or universities that are not written in the English language shall be translated and must qualify as a certified translation.
+In the US, all documents to be submitted in academic institutions or universities that are not written in the English language shall be translated and must qualify as a certified translation.
 Similarly, a certified translation is also required if you are processing documents such as marriage, birth, and death certificates, court transcripts, immigration documents, etc.

 Differences between Certified and Notarized Translation

-What is Notarized Translation?
+What is a Notarized Translation?

 More than the certification itself, notarized translation is more concerned about following legal procedures.
 Essentially, both have the same methods; the only difference is that the translator will be required to sign the certification statement in front of a notary, which the government has authorized.
 Simply put, in notarized translation, the notary’s stamp and signature are all about notarizing the certification itself and not the translation.

 Some schools would require you to submit notarized documents, especially foreign diplomas and transcript of records.
 Presently, there are no instances that an office or any institution will require you to submit both certified translation and notarized translation, so be cautious when fulfilling any requirements.